- Parents & Students

 - High School Diploma & College Entrance Requirements

 - High School Selection

 - Nutrition Services

 - Student Supports

-SDUHSD is committed to supporting students' personal health, safety, and well-being while they are learning.
-Reaching and teaching the whole child to ensure that all students are included, engaged, challenged, and supported is of the utmost importance.
+SDUHSD is committed to supporting students' safety and well-being while they are learning.
+Reaching and teaching the whole child to ensure that all students are included, engaged, and challenged is our priority.

-Attending to the behavioral health needs of our students is one way we can ensure the safety of our students and support them in achieving their educational and personal goals.
+Attending to the needs of our students is one way we can support all students in achieving their educational and personal goals.
 The Health Services, Nutrition Services, Pupil Services, Special Education and Student Support Services teams all work collaboratively with other departments and directly with school staff to address student needs.

-School sites participate in ongoing activities and programs to welcome, engage and support all students, and to promote connectedness and well-being such as Community and Field Days, Mentoring, New Student Orientations, Peer Leaders, Health Campaigns, Alcohol, Tobacco and other Drug Prevention, Student Groups, Suicide Awareness and Prevention, Responsible Use of Social Media, Red and Yellow Ribbon Weeks.
+Schools participate in ongoing activities and programs to promote connectedness such as Community and Field Days, Mentoring, New Student Orientations, Peer Leaders, Health Campaigns, Alcohol, Tobacco and other Drug Prevention, Student Groups, Suicide Awareness and Prevention, Responsible Use of Social Media, Red and Yellow Ribbon Weeks.
 Please visit school websites directly for contacts, event calendars and more information.

 California Assembly Bill 2022 requires schools to notify pupils and parents or guardians of pupils of how to initiate access to available pupil mental health services on campus or in the community.